DUI Lawyer in Bethlehem, PA

 Reducing the Impact of DUI

-While being arrested for a DUI can be terrifying, it’s clear that a conviction can devastate nearly every aspect of your life.
+While being arrested for a DUI can be terrifying, a conviction can devastate nearly every aspect of your life.

 That’s why it’s so important to have a Bethlehem DUI lawyer on your side if you have been charged with inebriated driving.
 At The Law Offices of Steven E. Kellis, we have represented people charged with DUIs in the Lehigh Valley for over 25 years.
-We know how the local courts work, and we know how to build a successful defense on your behalf.
+We know how the local courts work and how to build a successful defense on your behalf.

 There are many different defenses your lawyer may employ to show you shouldn’t be found guilty of DUI.
 Some of the most common include:

-• The breathalyzer wasn’t calibrated properly and therefore gave a false reading.
+• The breathalyzer wasn’t calibrated properly and gave a false reading.

 • There was no probable cause to pull you over in the first place.